 - Deformities of the Penis

-Conditions such as hypospadias or scar tissue from previous traumas or infections can be a cause of painful intercourse.
-Growths (benign or cancerous), as well as urinary tract stones, could also be a factor.
+Conditions such as hypospadias or scar tissue from previous traumas or infections can cause painful intercourse.
+Growths (benign or cancerous) and urinary tract stones could also be a factor.
 A urologist (in the case of stones) or another medical professional (for growths or other problems) may be able to help.

 Some men may experience an allergic reaction to the chemicals found in various forms of contraception.
 A medical professional can help determine if you’re allergic to latex or other forms of contraception.

 The penis can become very sensitive after orgasm and ejaculation, which can make continued intercourse painful.
-This may mean you need to limit how many times you have intercourse with your partner in a given day.
-Even without intercourse, you can explore other ways to pleasure your partner or be intimate with your mate.
+This may mean you must limit how often you have intercourse with your partner on a given day.
+Even without intercourse, there are ways to pleasure your partner or be intimate with your mate.